When people hear the term “holistic,” they typically think about alternative medicine.

 - Initial reactions to the raw diet may include diarrhea, vomiting, and lack of appetite.
 These reactions are natural because the transition period is also the period for detoxing.
 Pets that grew on processed dried foods have accumulated artificial ingredients, chemicals, and preservatives over time, and their system will need time to adjust.

-- The holistic health approach for pets and dogs work best for pet parents who believe in the holistic health approach for their own selves.
+- The holistic health approach for pets and dogs works best for pet parents who believe in the holistic health approach for their own selves.
 Dogs are extensions of their human companions.
 They interact every day, live in the same home, and comprise the bigger dynamics called home or family.
 A truly holistic health approach needs to sync all these systems and make them all work together.

 Turning “holistic” all of a sudden can be very overwhelming, both for you and your dog.
-As mentioned many times in this article, start with one thing and introduce your dog to a holistic approach.
+As mentioned many times in this article, start with one thing and slowly introduce your dog to a holistic approach.

 Focus on treating a particular system without neglecting the other systems of the whole dog.

 Going holistic is not a one-shot type of thing.
 It may start slow but should always be in a sustained manner.
 You may choose to avoid reverting to the conventional methods, but you must definitely avoid the extremes of either side.

-Still, if you care enough about your pet's health, then a responsible thing to do is always consider pros and cons of every approach, and critically look at all possible angles of the argument.
+Still, if you care enough about your pet's health, then a responsible thing to do is always consider the pros and cons of every approach and critically look at all possible angles of the argument.

 Therefore, as pet owners and veterinarians, we're not completely safe from the marketing ploys and lies that dog companies make up to sell their products regardless of which side of the debate you're on.

 READ NEXT: How To Give A Dog An Injection